All Episodes

 I know you're seeing things in the news and this, but this is all we've got.

-Uh I'm leave it up to you.
+I'm going to leave it up to you.

-It's a true bill or no true bill, that's an indictment or no indictment.
+It's a true bill or no true bill.

-Oftentimes a prosecutor, when he wants no fingerprints on it, will go to the grand jury one way or the other for an indictment or not for one.
+Oftentimes, a prosecutor, when he wants no fingerprints on it, will go to the grand jury one way or the other for an indictment or not for one.

-Sometimes you don't have to get an indictment, but in many cases, it'd be something like this, you'd have to have a grand jury involved.
+Sometimes you don't have to get an indictment, but in many cases, it'd be something like this.

 And I don't know that there is yet.